Shopify/krane/README.md

 ### Running tasks at the beginning of a deploy

-To run a task in your cluster at the beginning of every deploy, simply include a `Pod` template in your deploy directory. `kubernetes-deploy` will first deploy any `ConfigMap` and `PersistentVolumeClaim` resources in your template set, followed by any such pods.
+To run a task in your cluster at the beginning of every deploy, simply include a `Pod` template in your deploy directory. `krane` will first deploy any `ConfigMap` and `PersistentVolumeClaim` resources in your template set, followed by any such pods.
 If the command run by one of these pods fails (i.e. exits with a non-zero status), the overall deploy will fail at this step (no other resources will be deployed).

 *Requirements:*